Please Make Up Your Mind

-"Please Make Up Your Mind" (aka "Why Don't You Make Up Your Mind?") is a song written and recorded by Hank Williams and released as a "Luke the Drifter" single in 1952.
+"Please Make Up Your Mind" (a.k.a.
+"Why Don't You Make Up Your Mind?") is a song written and recorded by Hank Williams and released as a "Luke the Drifter" single in 1952.

 Background

 Little Jimmy Dickens had been the first to release "Please Make Up Your Mind" to the Canadian market under the title "I Wish You Didn't Love Me So Much," but Dickens' version was up-tempo and included a line not found in Williams' version: